limbernie/limbernie.github.io/_posts/2018-10-27-bsidestlv-reverse-engineering.md

 The entry point is too small.

 Using GDB, we can place a breakpoint at `0x0` and run the file.
 Of course, GDB will complain that it can't place the breakpoint.
-But when we run `info file` again, the entry point of `infected` is resolved.
+But when we run `info file` again, the entry point of `infected` gets resolved.

 <a class="image-popup">
 ![3364e6aa.png](/assets/images/posts/bsidestlv-reverse-engineering/3364e6aa.png)